SarcasticMatrix/system-perspective/README.md

 - `add_node(id: int, generationUnits: GenerationUnits, loadUnits: LoadUnits, transmissionLines: list)`: Adds a new node to the system with the specified attributes.

 ## GenerationUnits Class
-**Overview:** The GenerationUnits class represents generation units in the system.
+**Overview:** The GenerationUnits class represents generation units in the system (`list` of generation unit).
 Each generation unit is defined by attributes such as id, node id, unit type, cost, maximum and minimum power, availability, ramp up, ramp down, and initial production.

 **Attributes**
 - `unit_id` (`int`): The unique identifier for the generation unit.